Stagflation: End of Bretton Woods system

-In the mid 1970s the Bretton Woods system was failing and countries' fixed exchange rate system between currencies started to float, and the gold standard where currencies were pegged to gold was abandoned.
-The price of gold and oil became very volatile after many years of steadiness.
+In the mid 1970s, the Bretton Woods system was failing.
+The fixed exchange rate between countries' currencies started to float, and the gold standard, under which currencies were pegged to gold, was abandoned.
+After many years of stability, the price of gold and oil became very volatile.

 Other reasons

 There is evidence supporting the second explanation against the supply shock view that the 1970s stagflation was due to OPEC's quadrupling of oil prices in October 1973.
 Data show that its seeds were sown during the late 1960s and began to be reaped in that decade.
 Between 1968 and 1970 unemployment rose from 3.6% to 4.9% while the CPI inflation rose from 4.7% to 5.6%.
 Further in the Michigan survey expected inflation rose from 3.8% to 4.9% between 1967 and 1970.
 The rise in expected inflation strongly supports the view that Expected Augmented Phillips Curve (EAPC) can explain the early, mild stagflation.
 Although the weakening economy was putting some downward pressure on inflation overall inflation rose in accordance with EAPC, as expected inflation kept rising.
 The stagflation became more severe in the early 1970s but was suppressed by the price controls and wage freeze imposed by President Nixon starting in August 1971 and through 1972.
 But when the controls were lifted in mid-1973 the CPI surged to 8.5%.
 Arguably, if there were no wage-price controls, the mini stagflation documented above would have been clearly evident before the October 1973 OPEC oil price hike.

 As for the direct impact of dollar depreciation on inflation, data again imply that just as higher inflation shifted up the labor supply curve and made workers demand and get higher money wages, similarly a falling dollar made commodity producers demand higher prices to compensate for the dollar decline.
 Further, the weakening of the dollar, while exogeneous to oil prices, was itself a delayed response to rising inflation from 1968 onwards.
 This pattern of an overheated economy, leading to inflation, dollar depreciation, and then to higher oil prices and another bout of stagflation repeated itself in 1979.

 Both explanations are offered in analyses of the 1970s stagflation in the West.
 It began with a large rise in oil prices, but then continued as central banks used excessively stimulative monetary policy to counteract the resulting recession, thereby causing a price/wage spiral.

 Increased requirements on skill (education and experience) on work force, for example because of increased technical complexity, can cause shortage on skilled employees and rising salaries for them, at the same time as uneducated work tasks have in part moved to low salary countries such as in Asia, causing high unemployment.